Tag

 A Chair that Doubles as a Backpack

 To invent a chair that doubles as a backpack, you would need to think about the design and functionality of both items.
 It would be important to consider the weight and balance of the backpack when the chair is being used, as well as the comfort and stability of the chair when it is being carried on one’s back.
 You may want to explore materials that are lightweight yet sturdy and experiment with different folding mechanisms to make the transformation from chair to backpack seamless.
-This is a great school project that combines design and practical use for students.

 14. A Smartwatch that Reminds You to Drink Water